 This section explores the deep historical origins of the division of labor.
-In particular, it exploits the plausible exogenous variation in intra-ethnic diversity generated by serial founder effects (and the Out-of-Africa theory) to analyze the potential effect of intra-ethnic diversity, as measured by intra-ethnic genetic and linguistic diversity, on economic specialization of labor.21 Although the analysis focuses on the effect of intra-ethnic diversity, it also presents evidence for other potential drivers of economic specialization like environmental diversity, geographically based market potential, and the effect of other geographical endowments.
+In particular, it exploits the plausible exogenous variation in intra-ethnic diversity generated by serial founder effects (during the migration out of Africa) to analyze the potential effect of intra-ethnic diversity, as measured by intra-ethnic genetic and linguistic diversity, on economic specialization of labor.26 Although the analysis focuses on the effect of intra-ethnic diversity, it also presents evidence for other potential drivers of economic specialization like environmental diversity, geographically based market potential, and the effect of other geographical endowments.